Large deviations for stochastic fluid networks with Weibullian tails

+We first review the notion of extended LDP.
 Let $(\mathbb S, d)$ be a metric space, and $\mathcal T$ denote the topology induced by the metric $d$.
 Let $\{X_n\}$ be a sequence of $\mathbb S$-valued random variables.
 Let $I$ be a non-negative lower semi-continuous function on $\mathbb S$, and $\{a_n\}$ be a sequence of positive real numbers that tends to infinity as $n\to \infty$. \begin{definition} The probability measures of $(X_n)$ satisfy an \emph{extended} LDP in $(\mathbb S, d)$ with speed $a_n$ and rate function $I$ if